How to Outsource Software Development: 10 Simple Steps

 Who has the agency worked for in the past?
 Have they worked for recognizable brands?

-Does the software outsourcing company abide by compliance requirements such as PCI-DSS, GDPR, or HIPAA?
+Does the software outsourcing company comply with PCI-DSS, GDPR, or HIPAA compliance requirements?

 Are there any Github contributions for your shortlist of potential partners?

-Does the company follow a business continuity plan for emergency situations?
+Does the company follow a business continuity plan for emergencies?
 Is it safe to do business with them?

-Once you have shortlisted 4-5 software development agencies, you can move ahead with contacting their sales team.
-Talk to their experts, request free consultations, ask for their work portfolio and case studies, and discuss their software development process, methodologies used, programming language preferences, technology implementation, etc.
+You can contact their sales team once you have shortlisted 4-5 software development agencies.
+Talk to their experts, request free consultations, ask for their work portfolio and case studies, and discuss their software development process, methodologies, programming language preferences, technology implementation, etc.

 These conversations ideally involve discussions around: